 Meyer is looking forward to using public cloud services for DevOps and testing, having already tested the waters with Microsoft Azure.
 But he’s concerned that developers might spin up a cloud server, then forget about it — leaving that server abandoned to generate ongoing, hidden charges to the university.
 Security is another concern, he said.

 “The way you do security in the public cloud is a whole new thing that we have to learn, and our people are already busy day in and day out,” he said.
 “We absolutely need tools to see and manage all those workloads across cloud environments.”

-One solution that he said could help is Nutanix Xi Beam, which offers the ability to identify and fix cloud security issues in real time, as well as to move resources across clouds and pricing plans to keep costs under control in AWS, Azure and Nutanix private clouds.
+One solution that could help is Nutanix Beam, which offers the ability to identify and fix cloud security issues in real time, move resources across clouds, and offer accurate visibility into cloud metering to keep costs under control in AWS, Azure, and Nutanix private clouds.

-According to the 2019 ECI, hybrid cloud is not a waystation on the path to a world dominated by public cloud services.
-The study found that traditional data center usage unexpectedly increased last year, showing that organizations value on-premises as well as cloud-based implementations.
+Either way, the hybrid cloud is not a waystation on the path to a world dominated by public cloud services.
+The ECI report found that traditional data center usage unexpectedly increased in the last couple of years, showing that organizations value on-premises as well as cloud-based implementations.
 But the benefits of a hybrid cloud architecture won’t just materialize on their own.